 If you want to scan pages of books, there really is no alternative to the handheld scanner as you can't scan it through the docking station.
 But for documents or business cards, a hands-free docked scanner is the better option as it is much simpler than keeping the document completely flat and scanning it.

 You obviously want your wand scanner to run as long as possible.
+And you already know that unlike multi-page paper scanners, these require batteries .
 For that, you have to ensure that the scanner has sufficient battery life.
 It is always better to buy wand scanners with rechargeable batteries as they usually have a higher battery life than the ones that use AA batteries.

 While buying the product, you should also look up the features to see how many scans the product can do before running out.
 If the scanner can do 200-400 scans on low settings before running out, it is a good pick.

 The resolution is obviously an important detail.
 You want your scanner to be able to give you the best image possible.
 For that, you should look for a scanner that can run at 1050 DPI in the handheld mode.